Sponsored Links

 Many Christians with OCD are so afraid of being gay, that this fear becomes part of the OCD cycle.
 The persistent fear of being gay — despite having been a heterosexual for many years — is a variation of OCD that is often not recognized by professionals.
 Read more about homosexuality fears and even read an article by a homosexual professor with OCD, who explains why unwanted thoughts about being gay do not make you gay.
 Read more...

-Helping the Person With OCD
+Helping the Person With Christian OCD

 Although there's no cure for OCD, the good news is that it is very treatable.
 The treatment of choice for OCD is a combination of behavioral therapy and medication.
 Behavioral therapy teaches the person how to deal with and successfully diminish obsessions.
 Medicines used for the treatment of OCD, such as Prozac, are called "selective serotonin reuptake inhibitors" or SSRI's; they work by slowing the absorption of serotonin (a neurotransmitter produced naturally by the body), thus prolonging its effect on the brain.
 Medications for OCD do not change the persons personality and are not addictive.

-What Clergy Need to Know
+What Clergy Need to Know about Christian OCD

-If you are a pastor, priest, or Christian counselor, you may have encountered individuals with OCD.
+If you are a pastor, priest, or Christian counselor, you may have encountered individuals with Christian OCD.
 Unfortunately, pastoral counseling will not cure OCD.
 Apart from Divine intervention, no amount of discipleship, insight, prayer, or seemingly appropriate scriptures will help.
 The best thing you can do for such individuals is to refer them to an expert on OCD for treatment.

 Rabbis: there is an excellent article called Faith or Fear?: What Rabbis Need to Know about Obsessive-Compulsive Disorder by Steven J. Brodsky, Ph.D., that addresses many of the same issues that Jewish OCD sufferers may struggle with.